decius999/CleanCodeJN-Generic-Apis/README.md

 ### Features

-- CRUD APIs (Minimal or Controller based) build in seconds
+- Paginated and filtered CRUD APIs (Minimal or Controller based) build in seconds
 - Uses Mediator to abstract build-in and custom complex business logic
 - Uses DataRepositories to abstract Entity Framework from business logic
 - Enforces IOSP (Integration/Operation Segregation Principle) for commands